 The mission of HPU's BSW Program is to prepare undergraduate students in the art and science of social work through competent, effective generalist practice to achieve social justice and honor the dignity of all peoples.
-HPU's social work students should unashamedly want to "make the world a better place" through caring, professional practice aimed at helping all people to meet
+HPU's social work students should unashamedly want to "make the world a better place" through caring, professional practice aimed at helping all people to meet their needs and secure their rights in the everchanging local, national, and global environment.

-In accord with this mission statement, the BSW program has the following goals: To develop students' competence in the use of the generalist problem-solving model with client systems of all sizes.
+In accord with this mission statement, the BSW program has the following goals:

-To prepare graduates who practice competently with diverse populations.

-To prepare graduates who understand the social and policy contexts of social work practice at micro, mezzo, and macro levels, including the changing nature of those contexts.

-To promote the values and ethics of professional social work, social and economic justice, and human rights in the program and in students' practice.
+- 1. To develop students' competence in the use of the generalist problem-solving model with client systems of all sizes. - 2.
+To prepare graduates who practice competently with diverse populations. - 3.
+To prepare graduates who understand the social and policy contexts of social work practice at micro, mezzo, and macro levels, including the changing nature of those contexts. - 4.
+To promote the values and ethics of professional social work, social and economic justice, and human rights in the program and in students' practice. - 5.
 To develop in students an appropriate foundation for and valuing of lifelong learning which is built on research-informed practice and practice-informed research.